atlassian/jira-cloud-for-sketch/TROUBLESHOOTING.md

 The plugin's UI is provided by a Safari WebView.
 You can view errors logged to the Safari console by:

 1. Enabling the [Safari Develop menu]
-2. Right-clicking on the JIRA panel and selecting 'Inspect Element'
+2. Right-clicking on the Jira panel and selecting 'Inspect Element'
 3. Clicking on `Console`

 Warnings and errors will be displayed in yellow and red, respectively.
 Note that there are a couple of known but bengign issues with a couple of the plugin's dependencies.
 Warnings about PropTypes and failures to load `.js.map` files are usually safe to ignore.